vishalsingh2972/NamasteJS-Notes/Notes/8-letConst-deadzone-errors.md

 * Avoid var.
 * In day-to-day coding use const or var wherever/whenever possible and avoid using var.
 * However, there are certain cases where the var keyword is necessary.
 In such cases, where the var keyword is being used make sure to use it consciously.
-* Declare and initialize all variables with let to the top to avoid errors to shrink temporal dead zone window to zero.
+* Declare and initialize all variables with let to the top to avoid errors to shrink temporal dead zone window to zero. //basically if you initialize all of your variables at the top of your code, there will be no TDZ

 PS: If in any interview when asked "Are let and const hoisted?" explain fully about temporal deadzone and all the above concepts too